 - I check my email one time per night at 7:30p.
 I tell my students that this is when I check my email so if they are asking questions they need answered that night, they need to send it before 7:30.

 - I ALWAYS ALWAYS take my lunch break.
-I close the library for my lunch break if my assistant it out sick and the school cannot provide a substitute to cover for me.
+I close the library for my lunch break if my assistant is out sick and the school cannot provide a substitute to cover for me.

 - I don’t officially work over the summer.
 But I do allot myself 5 days over the summer for which to work on things that will make Back to School easier on myself (lesson planning, book cataloging, going in early to decorate, etc).
-I limit it to no more than 5 days, and I enjoy my summer off.
+I limit it to no more than 5 days, and to use the summer for recovering and recuperating.

 #5 The Support Staff are Your New Best Friends